kubocd/kubocd-doc/docs/user-guide/140-under-the-hood.md

     If the release is stuck in the `WAIT_OCI` state, check this resource and its events.
 Common issues include:

     - Incorrect URL
-    - Image still private (set to public or provide authentication)
+    - Image is private (needs to be public or have authentication configured)

-You can manually delete this resource to trigger a refresh:
+To force a refresh (e.g., to load a modified OCI image before the sync period expires), you can manually delete this resource:

 ``` { .bash .copy }
 kubectl delete ocirepository kcd-podinfo1
 ```

-KuboCD will recreate it.
+KuboCD will automatically recreate it.

-This can be useful to force a reload of a modified OCI image, without waiting for the sync period.

 ### Naming

-The `OCIRepository` is a namespaced resource, located in the same namespace as the `Release` object.
+The `OCIRepository` is a namespaced resource located in the same namespace as the `Release`.

-Its name is the `Release` name, prefixed with `kcd-`.
+Its name is derived from the `Release` name, prefixed with `kcd-`.

 ---

 ## The HelmRepository

-As the `podinfo` Helm the chart is embedded in the package, it must be served to Flux via an internal Helm repository.
+Since the `podinfo` Helm chart is embedded in the package, it must be exposed to Flux via an internal Helm repository.
 KuboCD creates a `HelmRepository` resource pointing to its internal server:

 ``` { .bash .copy }
 kubectl get HelmRepository